 2. I no longer buy coffee in takeaway cups.
-Either I remember to bring my own, or I take the time to sit down and have a break, or it's not that important.
-Since I can't be bothered to remember my own, this is benefitting my wallet and mitigating my caffeine addiction!
+For years I've refused the lid, but many cups themselves have a plastic lining.
+So, either I bring my own, or I sit down and have a break, or it's not that important.
+Since I can't be bothered to remember my own, this benefits my wallet and mitigates my caffeine addiction!

-3. We have long been reluctant to buy takeaways in single-use plastic containers.
-We now refuse to do so.
+3. We now refuse takeaways in single-use plastic containers.
+For years, we've been reluctant to buy these, but we've finally drawn the line.
 The unanticipated bonus?
 My teenager wanted a takeaway curry so much that she arranged a BYO container deal with the neighbourhood shop.
 I wasn't planning on a parenting win!
 I'm delighted to see my daughter finding high-agency ways to respect my values while pursuing her own desires.

 4. I'm experimenting with writing more with pencils.
-I don't like this as well, but I feel an embedded change coming.
+I prefer pens, but I feel an embedded change coming.
 I use, like, a zillion throw-away plastic pens a year.
 I know refillable fountain pens are another alternative.

 5. We're raising our awareness of the health problems linked to plastic food packaging.
-I don't like throwing out or even recycling the plastic containers I bought years and years ago, but now that I've learnt the harm done by my son's black plastic lunch box, I need to replace it.
+I don't like throwing out or even recycling the plastic containers I bought years and years ago, but now that I've learnt the harm done by my son's black plastic lunch box, I need to repurpose it.
 (Black plastics are particularly harmful in terms of leached chemicals.)
 Same goes for other plastics in our kitchen.
 The result?
 We now have lots of small plastic containers for organising the garage.
-I'm not willing to throw out the plastics we already have when we can meaningfully repurpose them.

 8. I've made my supportive submission on the proposed product stewardship guidelines that the Ministry for the Environment has released for public consultation.
 Submissions are due 4 October.
 My #1 point?
 Yes please to the proposal!
 The MfE have made the submission process easy: it would be possible to just go through and tick "YES" to each proposed priority project.
 I've added a few notes.
 For example, I've asked for the priority list to be expanded to include post-construction waste and treated timber.